ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_managedgateway.rst

 Listen for Device attribute changes
 -----------------------------------------------------------------

 This WIoTP client library updates the corresponding objects whenever there is an update request from the IBM Watson Internet of Things Platform, these update requests are initiated by the application either directly or indirectly (Firmware Update) via the IBM Watson Internet of Things Platform ReST API.
-Apart from updating these attributes, the library provides a mechanism where the device can be notified whenever a device attribute is updated.
+Apart from updating these attributes, the library provides a mechanism where the gateway can be notified whenever a device attribute is updated.

-Attributes that can be updated by this operation are location, metadata, device information and firmware.
+Attributes that can be updated by this operation are location, metadata, device information and firmware of the gateway/attached devices.

-In order to get notified, the device needs to add a property change listener on those objects that it is interested.
+In order to get notified, the gateway needs to add a property change listener on those objects that it is interested.

 .. code:: java